-The purpose of any assistant is to display additional information in the network tree.
+The purpose of any assistant is to display additional information in the network tree and/or to filter the network tree.
 Assistants are sorted into groups by the nature of this information: Hardware, Software, Inventory or Miscellaneous.

 Each assistant has a condition.
 When an assistant is active, every network node is matched against its condition.